decon2003/mcp-defense/README.md

 **MCP tool-layer attacks**: Tool Poisoning, Tool Shadowing, Rug Pulls, and cross-tool attack chains.

-It is not a general-purpose LLM guardrails framework.
-It focuses on the tool
-layer: tool metadata, tool schemas, runtime parameters, cross-tool sequences, and forensic logs for agent sessions.

 ## Why This Exists

 MCP agents usually load tool descriptions and schemas into the model context.